lpohren/react-iphone-calculator/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Areas to improve

+1. **Improve Context:** Despite the benefits that React Context brough to most components, specially `<Calculator />`, if more functionalities are added in the future, we should decouple part of the code from `CalculatorProvider.tsx` to separate hooks.

+2. **Add tests:** Missing unit tests.

 ## Known bugs
 1. **Display overlap:** When inputing large numbers they are overlaping the parent container